woedev/testing/docs/cios.md

 ## Installation {#vwii-installation}

+1. Insert your SD card or USB drive into your computer.
-1. Copy the `apps` folder from within [d2x-v1-demo-vWii.zip](https://github.com/wiidev/d2x-cios/releases/download/d2x-v1-demo/d2x-v1-demo-vWii.zip) to the root of your SD card or USB drive.
+2. Copy the `apps` folder from within [d2x-v1-demo-vWii.zip](https://github.com/wiidev/d2x-cios/releases/download/d2x-v1-demo/d2x-v1-demo-vWii.zip) to the root of your SD card or USB drive.
-2. Reinsert your SD card or USB drive into your console.
+3. Reinsert your SD card or USB drive into your console.
-3. Power on your console.
+4. Power on your console.
-4. Launch the Homebrew Channel.
+5. Launch the Homebrew Channel.
-5. Launch d2x cIOS Installer from the list of homebrew.
+6. Launch d2x cIOS Installer from the list of homebrew.
-6. Change the settings to the following:
+7. Change the settings to the following:

 ##### cIOS 248 (base 38) {#vwii-cios248}